julienmn/mpv-music-wrapper/README.md

 - Recently played albums are avoided until they age out of the history window; playback continues indefinitely with albums rotating back in after they fall out of history.
 - The library is fully rescanned every hour and the album/track pool is rebuilt (recent-album history is kept, entries for deleted albums are dropped).
 Newly added albums can start playing without restarting the script.
 - Tunables live near the top of `mpv_music_wrapper.sh` (e.g., album thresholds, history percent/min/max, rescan interval).
-- Where it searches: track folder and subfolders, embedded art, and (with `--library` for multi-disc layouts) the album’s top folder.
-- Names and tokens:
-  - Preferred keywords: `cover`, `front`, `folder` (configurable via `PREFERRED_IMAGE_KEYWORDS`).
-  - Non-front words: `back`, `tray`, `cd`, `disc`, `inlay`, `inlet`, `booklet`, `book`, `spine`, `rear`, `inside`.
-  - Album-name tokens: album folder name is normalized (lowercase, punctuation stripped) and drops audio extensions, pure numbers, and very short tokens.
-Image basenames are normalized the same way; shared tokens give an album-name score.
-- Buckets (priority): (1) front-ish: keyword present, or album-name tokens with no non-front words; (2) album-named with non-front words; (3) everything else.
-- Picking within a bucket: scope (disc/embedded > album-root > other, with `AREA_THRESHOLD_PCT` override, default 75%), then resolution, then keyword index, then file size, then filename.
-Album-name token count breaks ties inside album-named buckets.
-- Overrides:
-  - A high-res album-named image (no non-front words) can beat a much smaller keyworded image if its area is within `AREA_THRESHOLD_PCT`.
-  - Between keyworded images of similar size, one with non-front words loses to one without them (uses the same area threshold).
-- Embedded art: extracted and compared like externals; if it loses, it’s removed.
-The winner is exposed as `cover.png` in the track’s temp dir, and embedded art is stripped from the temp audio copy so mpv only sees `cover.png`.

 ## Playlists
 - Supported: m3u/m3u8/pls/cue.
 Non-audio entries are skipped with warnings.
 Relative paths are resolved against the playlist location.